upsidedownlabs/Focion/README.md

    - A compatible Bluetooth-enabled EEG device.

 2. **Usage:**
-   - Open the `index.html` file in your web browser.
    - Click the **Connect Device** button to search for and connect to your EEG device.
    - Once connected, click **Start Stream** to begin receiving and processing EEG data.
    - Adjust the **Beta Threshold** slider to set the sensitivity for triggering the bubble animations.